i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/10-UART/README.md

           lcd_PrintDigitInt32(RxData, 3, false, true); // Display RxData on LCD

           // Condition to control LEDs using RxData received
-          // Refer to ASCII table to use software Serial Monitor
+          // Refer to ASCII table to use software serial monitor

           if(RxData=='1') {
               led1 = 1;